 Reinvent: improve the packaging and plastic that we use

 PepsiCo’s reinvention efforts focus on improving the environmental impact of our packaging by developing plastics from non-food, plant-based sources and exploring biodegradable or compostable options.
 We’re also transforming our offerings to deliver high quality beverages and snacks without the need for single-use packaging.
-We are helping shift consumer demand to these new models and are working with a broad range of partners to develop and pilot new models to add to our Beyond the Bottle portfolio, which currently includes SodaStream, SodaStream Professional, and traditional glass and plastic refillables.
+We are developing and helping to provide new business models and solutions for consumers, including through offerings such as SodaStream, SodaStream Professional, powders, and concentrates.

 PepsiCo is a member of several consortia and partnerships to develop innovative packaging solutions.
 These include the NaturALL Bottle Alliance, a research consortium to accelerate the development of packaging made with sustainable and renewable resources, and Danimer Scientific who we are working with to develop biodegradable film resins to be used for next-generation snacks packaging.